MIDFIELDR/midfieldr/README.md

 ## Installation

-Install with:
+Install from CRAN with:

 ``` r
 install.packages("midfieldr")
 ```

-Latest development version:
+Install latest development version from GitHub with:

 ``` r
 install.packages("pak")